bmmpxf/geoserver/doc/en/user/source/security/disable.rst

 .. warning::

   Beware!
-If security is disabled, you'll have to make sure the external one locks down the administration interface, otherwise it will be completely unlocked!
+If internal security is disabled, make sure the external security system locks down the :ref:`web_admin`, otherwise it will be completely unlocked, allowing unrestricted administrative access!

-To disable GeoServer security, first shut down GeoServer, open the ``web.xml`` file (located inside the ``WEB-INF`` directory) and comment out the "Spring Security Filter Chain Proxy" filter definition parameters.
+To disable GeoServer security, first shut down GeoServer, open the ``web.xml`` file (located inside the ``WEB-INF`` directory) and comment out the two **Spring Security Filter Chain Proxy** filter definition parameters.
 These two pieces of code should look something like this:

 .. code-block:: xml